electric-eloquence/fepper-wordpress/README.md

 # A frontend prototyper for the rapid prototyping of websites

 ##### This checkout of Fepper has templates configured for WordPress, along with a WordPress theme built to accept those templates.
-The Fepper WordPress theme is backward-compatible with WordPress core to WordPress 4.0.
+The Fepper WordPress theme is backward-compatible with WordPress core down to WordPress 4.0.

 ### Table of contents
 * [Install](#install)